 Printer Friendly Version

-There are a variety of surgical approaches to treat atrial fibrillation (AF) that work by interrupting abnormal electrical activity in the atria.
+There are various surgical approaches to treat atrial fibrillation (AF) that work by interrupting abnormal electrical activity in the atria.
 Open surgical procedures, such as the Cox maze procedure were first developed for this purpose and are now generally performed in conjunction with valvular or coronary artery bypass graft (CABG) surgery.
 Surgical techniques have evolved to include minimally invasive approaches that use epicardial radiofrequency ablation (RFA), a thoracoscopic or mediastinal approach and hybrid catheter ablations/open procedures.

 The first-line treatment for AF usually includes medications to maintain sinus rhythm and/or control the ventricular rate.
 Antiarrhythmic medications are only partially effective; therefore, medical treatment is not sufficient for many patients.
 Percutaneous catheter ablation, using endocardial ablation, is an accepted second-line treatment for patients who are not adequately controlled on medications and may also be used as first-line treatment.
 Catheter ablation is successful in maintaining sinus rhythm for most patients, but long-term recurrences are common and increase over time.
 Surgical ablation, performed either by open surgical techniques or thoracoscopy, is an alternative approach to percutaneous catheter ablation.